JGCRI/gcam-doc/economy.md

 INV_{Ag} + INV_{En} + INV_{Ma} = S + NX_K
 $$

-where \(INV_{Ag}\), \(INV_{En}\), and \(INV_{Ma}\) are agricultural, energy, and Materials investment, \(S\) is savings, and \(NX_K\) is capital net export.
+where $$INV_{Ag}$$, $$INV_{En}$$, and $$INV_{Ma}$$ are agricultural, energy, and Materials investment, $$S$$ is savings, and $$NX_K$$ is capital net export.

-KLEAM introduces an endogenous regional capital rental price.
+GCAM-Macro includes an endogenous regional capital rental price.
 This capital price links macroeconomic savings-investment conditions to investment costs in Agriculture, Energy, and Materials.
 For energy technologies, the capital-related portion of technology costs can respond to changes in the regional capital price while preserving the detailed bottom-up technology representation.

 For code updates, see scripts in [national_account.cpp](https://github.com/JGCRI/gcam-core/blob/master/cvs/objects/containers/source/national_account.cpp).